 Low: Although no cases have been reported in Iraq, Middle East respiratory syndrome coronavirus (MERS-CoV) is known to occur within the region.
 Most MERS patients developed severe acute respiratory illness with symptoms of fever, cough and shortness of breath.
-MERS-CoV has spread

-Page 14 of 21 Reviewed by CENTCOM SG (06 June 2018) Final Approval Date (29 January 2020) from ill people to others through close contact, such as caring for or living with an infected person.
+MERS-CoV has spread from ill people to others through close contact, such as caring for or living with an infected person.
 The incubation period for MERS-CoV is usually about 5 to 6 days, but can range from 2 to 14 days.
 Currently, there is no vaccine to prevent MERS-CoV infection.

 Low: Moderate (TB) to Low (for meningococcal meningitis and MERS-CoV).
 Overall risk was reduced to Low with mitigation measures.
-Confidence in the health risk estimate is moderate.
+Confidence in the health risk estimate is high.